Molecular and Atomic Clouds toward the Wolf-Rayet Nebula NGC 2359: Possible Evidence for Isolated High-Mass Star Formation Triggered by a Cloud-Cloud Collision: Results

+{Figure \ref{channel_aste} shows the contour maps of velocity channel distribution of $^{12}$CO($J$ = 3--2) toward NGC~2359 superposed on the radio continuum image.
+We find that the 54 km s$^{-1}$ CO cloud shows a good spatial correspondence with the radio continuum image (Figures \ref{channel_aste}e and \ref{channel_aste}f).
+More precisely, the radio continuum emission is enhanced toward the 54 km s$^{-1}$ CO cloud.
+On the other hand, there is no enhancement of radio continuum emission toward the 67 km s$^{-1}$ CO cloud, since the CO cloud is located on the outside of the radio shell boundary (Figure \ref{channel_aste}i).
+For the 37 km s$^{-1}$ CO cloud, we find a weak limb-brightening of radio continuum toward the southwestern edge of the CO cloud (Figure \ref{channel_aste}b).}

-Figure \ref{channelmap} shows the $^{12}$CO($J$ = 3--2) and H{\sc i} channel maps averaged over 4 km s$^{-1}$ covering the range from 32.2 km s$^{-1}$ to 68.2 km s$^{-1}$, in which the radio-continuum boundaries are superposed.
-The H{\sc i} distribution exhibits bright H{\sc i} structures at $V_\mathrm{LSR}$ $\sim$54 (Figures \ref{channelmap}e--\ref{channelmap}g) and $\sim$63 km s$^{-1}$ (Figure \ref{channelmap}h), as previously found by \citet{1999AJ....118..948C}.
-The component at $V_\mathrm{LSR}$ $\sim$54 km s$^{-1}$ consists of two filamentary H{\sc i} clouds: one extends from east to southwest (hereafter referred to as the ``south H{\sc i} cloud''), and the other is elongated from north to northwest of the nebula (hereafter referred to as the ``north H{\sc i} cloud'').
-Both the north and south H{\sc i} clouds show good spatial correspondence with the radio-shell boundary.
-In Figure \ref{channelmap}h, the southern part of the radio boundary near ($l$, $b$)$ \sim$ (227\fdg85, $-$0\fdg12) was deformed along with the H{\sc i} clump at $V_\mathrm{LSR}$ $\sim$63 km s$^{-1}$.
-These observational trends suggest that both the H{\sc i} components at $V_\mathrm{LSR}$ $\sim$54 and $\sim$63 km s$^{-1}$ are likely associated with NGC~2359.
+Figure \ref{channelmap} shows the $^{12}$CO($J$ = 3--2) and H{\sc i} channel maps in which the radio-continuum boundaries are superposed.
+The H{\sc i} distribution exhibits bright structures at $V_\mathrm{LSR}$ $\sim$54 (Figures \ref{channelmap}e--\ref{channelmap}g) and $\sim$63 km s$^{-1}$ (Figure \ref{channelmap}h), as previously found by \citet{1999AJ....118..948C}.
+The component at $V_\mathrm{LSR}$ $\sim$54 km s$^{-1}$ consists of two filamentary H{\sc i} clouds: one extends from east to southwest (hereafter referred to as the ``{S}outh H{\sc i} cloud''), and the other is elongated from north to northwest of the nebula (hereafter referred to as the ``{N}orth H{\sc i} cloud'').
+Both the North and South H{\sc i} clouds {are located along the edge of the radio continuum shell.} We also find that the South H{\sc i} cloud shows a good spatial correspondence not only with the radio shell boundary, but also with the 54 km s$^{-1}$ CO cloud.
+In Figure \ref{channelmap}h, the southern part of the radio boundary near {($\alpha_\mathrm{J2000}$, $\delta_\mathrm{J2000}$) $\sim$ ($07^{\mathrm{h}}18^{\mathrm{m}}42^{\mathrm{s}}$, $-13{^\circ}17\arcmin00\arcsec$) is} deformed along with the H{\sc i} {cloud} at $V_\mathrm{LSR}$ $\sim$63 km s$^{-1}$ {(hereafter referred to as the ``63 km s$^{-1}$ H{\sc i} cloud'')}.